stormpath/stormpath-documentation/source/reference.rst

     * - ``description``
       - String
       - 1 < N <= 1000 characters
-      - The description of the Group.
+      - (Optional) The description of the Group.

     * - ``status``
       - String (Enum)
       - ``ENABLED``, ``DISABLED``
-      - Enabled Groups can be used as Account Stores for logging in to Applications.
-Disabled Groups cannot be used for login.
+      - ``ENABLED`` Groups can be used as Account Stores for logging in to Applications. ``DISABLED`` Groups cannot be used for login.

     * - ``createdAt``
       - String